 Technological developments in pine plantation management and tree improvement programs within the past two decades have dramatically increased rates of tree growth.
 Intensive management of southern pines typically includes thorough mechanical site preparation and/or one or more herbicide applications plus fertilization on most sites.
 Although these practices increase tree growth, sometimes dramatically, they can exacerbate tip moth attacks and prevent realization of potential tree growth (Ross et al. 1990).
-Over the past six years (2001 - 2006), we have established and monitored 105 hazard-rating plots across the Western Gulf Region.
-A hazard-rating model, developed by Andy Burrow, indicates that site index and soil texture composition are the two primary factors that influence the occurrence and severity of tip moth damage.
-We propose that five additional plots be established by each member during each of the next two years (2007 & 2008) to validate the new hazard-rating model.
+Over the past seven years (2001 - 2007), we have established and monitored 116 hazard-rating plots across the Western Gulf Region.
+A hazard-rating model, developed by Andy Burrow, indicates (in order of increasing importance)-site index, percent sand, clay and silt in the soil, drainage class, texture of soil in B horizon, and depth to B horizon are primary factors that influence the occurrence and severity of tip moth damage.
+We propose that five additional plots be established by each member during the last year (2008) to validate the new hazard-rating model.

-From 2001 to 2006, 105 hazard-rating plots were established across the Western Gulf Region, many in association with the Impact Study.
-Each hazard-rating plot has/will be evaluated in the 1^{st} and 2^{nd} year after establishment, so the 29 plots established in 2006 need to be monitored in 2007.
-Based on the two factors identified to date to influence tip moth (site index and % sand), members are asked to select at least one site that represents one of the four factor combinations (< 65 site index and > 30% sand, < 65 site index and < 30% sand, > 65 site index and > 30% sand & > 65 site index and > 30% sand.
+From 2001 to 2007, 116 hazard-rating plots were established across the Western Gulf Region, many in association with the Impact Study.
+Each hazard-rating plot has/will be evaluated in the 1st and 2nd year after establishment, so the 11 plots established in 2007 need to be monitored in 2008.
+Members are asked to select five sites that generally represents the company's land base.
 The 50-tree plot should be situated in an area that is generally representative of the stand.
 A single plot can be established in a plantation block if the soil, topography and site index are similar across the block.
 Do not locate plots too near swamps, cypress domes, rocky outcrops, drainage ditches, etc. However, if these characteristics are variable across the block, then two or more plots can be established in a block.
-For example: 1) one plot can be on a flat area and another on a "steep" slope or 2) one plot can be on a well-drained area and another on a poorly-drained area, etc.
+For example: 1) one plot can be on a flat area and another on a "steep" slope or 2) one plot can be on a well-drained area and another on a poorlydrained area, etc.